Mushrooms in Northeast Ohio

 Puffballs are white to gray and round or pear-shaped with no stalks.
 They can become as large as 2 feet in diameter, did I read that right 2 feet? wow

-Shaggy manes, silly name.
-4-6 inches with long cylinder caps with brown scales think I have a pic, maybe.
+Shaggy manesโ€”silly name.
+They are 4-6 inches long and have long, cylindrical caps with brown scales.
+I think I have a picture, maybe.

 There is even a Mushroom Society.
 Please use a mushroom hunting guide if you're thinking about experimenting with the possible dangers of the fungi.